ceramicnetwork/CIPs/CIPs/CIP-71/CIP-71.md

 #### Update

-The new update message merges the previous `UPDATE` and `ANCHOR_META` message types by adding an optional `anchorService` property to the mesasge.
+The new update message merges the previous `UPDATE` and `ANCHOR_META` message types by adding an optional `anchorService` property to the message.
 This property will be set if an anchor has been requested but not yet returned.
 When an anchor do get returned a new update message will be sent with the CID of the *anchorRecord* as the `tip`, and `anchorSerivce` not set.

 **Properties:**